singhaju/Novel-Nest-An-interactive-web-platform-for-readers-and-writers./data-blueprint-2025.md

 ## 5. Deliverable Notes & Next Steps

 1. **Documentation Use** – Include this file in the submission bundle (`docs/data-blueprint-2025.md`) to demonstrate updated planning artifacts without altering source code.
-2. **Optional Enhancements** – Add ERD visuals (Draw.io/Figma) referencing the tables above and attach to the same docs folder if required by the course rubric.
-3. **Verification** – Align any future migrations in `/scripts` with this blueprint to keep schema drift minimal.
+2. **Verification** – Align any future migrations in `/scripts` with this blueprint to keep schema drift minimal.